Carnivore (DCS-1000)

 8. Federal Bureau of Investigation, Carnivore Diagnostic Tool Information, declassified institutional documentation, available through EPIC FOIA archive.

-9. James X. Dempsey, Communications Privacy in the Digital Age: Revitalizing the Federal Wiretap Laws to Enhance Privacy, 8 Albany Law Journal of Science and Technology 65 (1997) — the principal pre-Carnivore institutional academic-legal framework.
+9. James X. Dempsey, Communications Privacy in the Digital Age: Revitalizing the Federal Wiretap Laws to Enhance Privacy, 8 Albany Law Journal of Science and Technology 65 (1997) — the principal pre-Carnivore academic-legal framework.

-10. Tim Lynch, Bloated and Wasteful: A Closer Look at the FBI's Communications Assistance for Law Enforcement Act Costs, Cato Institute, 2007 — substantive subsequent institutional analysis of the post-Carnivore CALEA framework.
+10. Tim Lynch, Bloated and Wasteful: A Closer Look at the FBI's Communications Assistance for Law Enforcement Act Costs, Cato Institute, 2007 — subsequent institutional analysis of the post-Carnivore CALEA framework.